 It's worth noting that the deal is still small in comparison to some of the major network rights arrangements now in force.
 ESPN pays about $1.8 billion a year, and Fox and CBS pay approximately $1 billion per year.
 Verizon is now one of the NFL's top business partners other than the networks, and its rights fees have now quintupled from the current $50 million annual payment.

-As a result, the service will be available only to Verizon subscribers.
-And by keeping certain tablets out of the mix, the NFL and Verizon are aiming for a specific, out-of-the-home segment of viewers.
+As a result, the service will only be available to Verizon subscribers.
+And by keeping certain tablets out of the mix, the NFL and Verizon are clearly aiming for a very specific, out-of-the-home segment of viewers.

 Still, this is good news for an increasingly mobile-oriented world.
 The day is coming when every moment of every game will be at your fingertips.